Constraints on a dark matter sub-halo near the Sun from pulsar timing: Abstract

 \section{Abstract}

-Using pulsar accelerations, we identify and constrain the properties of a dark matter sub-halo in the Galaxy for the first time from analyzing the excess, correlated power in the acceleration field of binary pulsars.
-Our MCMC calculations show that this sub-halo has a mass of $1.02^{+3.47}_{-0.90} \times 10^{7}~M_{\odot}$ and is located at Galactic coordinates $d = 0.93^{+0.32}_{-0.38}$ kpc, $b=36.78^{+17.59}_{-23.55}$, $l=30.16^{+19.36}_{-23.82}$, or equivalently at Galactocentric coordinates $X = 7.52^{+0.34}_{-0.38}~\rm$ kpc, $Y = 0.36^{+0.39}_{-0.43} ~\rm kpc$, $Z = 0.53^{+0.41}_{-0.45} ~\rm kpc$, using flat, uninformative priors.
-We examine \textit{Gaia} data and the atomic and molecular hydrogen data of our Galaxy and show that this excess power cannot arise from the gas or the stars in our Galaxy.
+Using pulsar accelerations, we identify and constrain the properties of a dark matter sub-halo in the Galaxy for the first time from analyzing the acceleration field of binary and solitary pulsars.
+The sub-halo is characterized by analyzing a local deviation from a smooth potential.
+Our MCMC calculations show that this sub-halo has a mass of $2.45^{+1.07}_{-0.96} \times 10^{7}~M_{\odot}$ and is located at Galactocentric coordinates $X = 7.43^{+0.2}_{-0.12}~\rm$ kpc, $Y = 0.38^{+0.11}_{-0.16} ~\rm kpc$, $Z = 0.21^{+0.06}_{-0.11} ~\rm kpc$, using flat, uninformative priors, where we have modeled the sub-halo as a compact object.
+The Bayes factors for the models are in the range of $\sim$ 20-40, which indicates tentative evidence (though not yet decisive) for the sub-halo.
+Modeling the sub-halo with a NFW profile gives a sub-halo mass of $6.19^{+1.92}_{-2.03} \times 10^{7} M_{\odot}$, located at $X = 7.47^{+0.21}_{-0.14}$, $Y=0.38^{+0.11}_{-0.16}$, $Z=0.21^{+0.06}_{-0.11}$; the mass within the scale radius (0.1 kpc) for the NFW profile is $0.48^{0.15}_{-0.16} \times 10^{7} M_{\odot}$.
+We examine \textit{Gaia} data and the atomic and molecular hydrogen data of our Galaxy and show that the measured deviation from a smooth potential cannot arise from the gas or the stars in our Galaxy.
 Additionally, by analyzing the full sample of binary pulsars with available acceleration measurements that span 3.4 kpc in Galactocentric radius from the Sun and 3.6 kpc in vertical height, we find that massive (with mass $>10^{8}~M_{\odot}~$) sub-halos are disfavored for the Milky Way within several kiloparsec of the Sun.
 While smaller sub-halos may be present, they are beyond the reach of current direct acceleration measurements.
-The detection of a $10^{7}~M_{\odot}$ sub-halo within a few kpc of the Sun is potentially consistent with the expected number counts of sub-halos in the prevailing $\Lambda$CDM paradigm, for a substantial sub-halo mass fraction.
-The pulsar accelerations are however better fit by a compact object, such as arising from a primordial black hole or a sub-halo having a steep density profile, as in self-interacting dark matter.
+The presence of a $\sim 10^{7}~M_{\odot}$ sub-halo within a few kpc of the Sun is potentially consistent with the expected number counts of sub-halos in the prevailing $\Lambda$CDM paradigm, for a substantial sub-halo mass fraction.
 As the number and precision of direct acceleration measurements continues to grow, we will obtain tighter constraints on dark matter sub-structure in our Galaxy.
-These measurements now open a new avenue for studying dark matter and have implications across many fields of astrophysics - from understanding the nature of dark matter to galaxy formation.
+This work now provides a proof of principle for probing nearby, low-mass sub-halos, and has implications across many fields of astrophysics - from understanding the nature of dark matter to galaxy formation.